emilkovacevic/resort-website/README.md

 # resort-website
-a personal project using html css JavaScript node express and json
+a personal project using html css JavaScript and json